SyedAhoy/AhoyMovementStudio-AhoyMap-iOS/README.md

             mapContainerView.addSubview(mapView)
         ```

-- The **AhoyMapSDK** offers AhoyMapView as an **IBDesignable** so all you need to do is just drop a UIView in xib/storyboard and select the custom class to AhoyMapView.
-- In case if the MapView is your rootViewController, please have a look at **AhoySDKManagerDelegate** in the AppDelegate to make sure the SDK has been initialised before loading your rootViewController, you can refer to the example project for details implementation.
-- You can just run the app to see the Map

 ## Add Polyline to the Map
 - Make sure you have added AhoyMapView either through IBDesignable or through code and add the following function